sst/guide/_chapters/redirect-on-login-and-logout.md

 Now if you switch over to your browser and try logging out, you should be redirected to the login page.

 You might have noticed while testing this flow that since the login call has a bit of a delay, we might need to give some feedback to the user that the login call is in progress.
-Let's do that next.
+Also, we are not doing a whole lot with the errors that the `Auth` package might throw.
+Let's look at those next.